Term: 4 days a week for 3 months, with a view to switching to a permanent role

-The Online Progressive Engagement Network (www.the-open.net) seeks a full-time, mid-level Software Developer to build capacity within our small (3-person) tech team; to build tools for a global network of NGOs across 20 countries, and the networking body that supports them in their efforts to promote people-powered activism on a range of issues including social, economic, and environmental justice.
+The Online Progressive Engagement Network (www.the-open.net) is looking for a mid-senior level developer to join our small 3-person team.
+We help build software tools for a global network of NGOs across 20 countries, to support them in their efforts to promote people-powered activism on a range of issues including social, economic, and environmental justice.

 Background on the OPEN network tech program

 OPEN is a network of 20 organisations, each an independent, non-profit, nationally-based organisation working on multiple issues, but all sharing a common set of values and a general strategic orientation.
 Groups in the network tend to work on human rights, women's rights, climate change, economic fairness, strengthening democracy, and empowering individual people to lift their voices to make change in their community and their country.

 We all conduct this activism using largely digital tools, like outreach on email and social media, common tactics like online petitions, calls to parliament, organising offline protests and actions, and volunteering in our communities.
 Read more about the network and our core organising DNA.